unistra/2025-01-13-Strasbourg/index.md

   <a href='mailto:{{email}}'>{{email}}</a>
   {% endfor %}
   {% else %}
-  {% endif %} or come in advance to the workshop so that we can help.
+  {% endif %} or come 30 minutes in advance to the workshop so that we can help.
 </p>